maziac/DeZog/documentation/zx81/zx81-zsim.md

 ![](../../html/images/zx81_kbd.svg)

 The keys on the keyboard can be turned on/off by clicking with the mouse.
-You can also just use you real keyboard to simulate keypresses (note: the simulator view nees to have focus to receive keypresses, i.e. click once inside the simulator view so that it has focus).
+You can also just use you real keyboard to simulate keypresses (note: the simulator view needs to have focus to receive keypresses, i.e. click once inside the simulator view so that it has focus).

 The Shift key is mapped to the left Alt key.
 But many real key combinations do work as well, e.g. a Shift-2 will generate the ZX81 key sequence Shift-P to create the quote character ".